-The set of request disposition directives is purposefully not extensible.
+The set of request disposition directives is not extensible on purpose.
 This is to avoid a proliferation of new extensions to SIP that are "tunneled" through this header field.

-9.2 Accept-Contact and Reject-Contact Header Fields
+9.2.
+Accept-Contact and Reject-Contact Header Fields

 The syntax for these header fields is described in Section 10.
 A compact form, with the letter a, has been defined for the Accept-Contact header field, and with the letter j for the Reject-Contact header field.